 THE AUSTRALIAN ANIMAL DISEASE SPREAD MODEL

 The Australian Animal Disease Spread Model (AADIS) is Australia’s official decision support tool for emergency animal diseases such as foot-and-mouth disease, African swine fever, lumpy skin disease, and avian influenza.
-AADIS is an innovative simulation model that informs government and industry preparedness and response.
-It combines mathematical, agent-based, network, and cellular automata modelling approaches to represent the incursion, detection, surveillance, control and proof-of-freedom of emergency animal disease.
+AADIS is a critical tool for government and industry to prepare for, and respond to, outbreaks of emergency animal disease.
+It combines mathematical, agent-based, network, and cellular automata modelling approaches to represent the incursion, detection, surveillance, control, and proof-of-freedom of emergency animal disease.
 Developed in Australia for Australia, it has since been adapted for use by animal health authorities in over 20 countries.

 LATEST NEWS